 IP TAKE: Only health nonprofits in the Chicago metropolitan area are considered for GHF grants, and most grants are between $25,000 and $50,000.
 Your best bet it to pitch a proposal related to direct care for homeless Chicago residents, hospice care, or substance abuse treatment programs.

-The good news for Chicago health nonprofits is that you’ll only be competing against your neighbors for grants.
+Foundation grants tend to be between $10,000 and $30,000.
+Review the list of past grants on the funder’s website.
 No organizations outside the Chicago metropolitan area are considered for GHF grants.
 As far as new grantees go, GHF is most interested in connecting with health nonprofits that provide direct services to lots of Chicago residents, increase access for vulnerable populations, develop models that can be adapted by other similar organizations, and already receive support from the community.

-To apply for a GHF grant, you’ll need to complete a letter of inquriy, and current deadlines can be found on the Application Process page..
-If you’re invited to submit a full application, those are due the first week of September.
-Foundation grantmaking is managed exclusively by Executive Director Kate O’Connor, and you’ll submit your initial inquiry to her at firstname.lastname@example.org.
+GHF accepts unsolicited letters of inquiry from local nonprofits.
+To apply for a GHF grant, complete a letter of inquiry, and find current deadlines on the Application Process page.
+If invited to submit a full application, those are typically due the first week of September.
+Direct LOIs and general questions to Executive Director Kate Grubbs O’Connor at 847-735-1590 or firstname.lastname@example.org.